wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.5.1 =

+** BETA RELEASE **
+first round of bug fixes:
+* frontend record edit submissions going to admin
+* list_limit cannot be set to override pagination
+* restored legacy public method Participants_Db::get_image_url()

+= 1.5 =

+**BETA RELEASE**

+Please back up before installing

+For critical production sites I recommend you try this new plugin version first in a development site.

+* complete overhaul of the entire plugin
+* new classes to handle templating and plugin updates
+* added infrastructure for add-on and premium plugins
+* dozens of bug fixes and code hardening for more reliable performance in your particular installation

+**New Features:**

+* **file upload field** allows any type of file to be uploaded
+* **resend private link** for users who've lost theirs
+* **math captcha** sets a simple test for a human user
+* **custom CSS setting** for easy presentation tweaks
+* **wildcard characters** allowed in searches
+* **total shortcode** shows total records and more
+* **search shortcode** to place search controls anywhere
+* **groups attribute in shortcodes** to show only selected groups of fields
+* **date range filters** in the admin list
+* **expanded API** for more ways to customize functionality
+* **“busy” spinner** image for AJAX-powered searches so the user knows something is happening while the data loads
+* **labeled selection items** for better readability

+= 1.4.9.3 =
+* reworked class autoloading to avoid conflicts
+* 'list_query' filter now happens before the length of the list is calculated so if it is altered, the length will be correct
+* 'list_query' filter no longer includes the pagination limit statement

+= 1.4.9.2 =
+* improved date formatting for numeric non-American style dates (dd/mm/yyyy)
+* fields omitted from the signup form are no longer validated, making it easier to construct different signup forms
+* more control over search/sort dropdowns in the list display (see template)
+* signup, record and single shortcodes now have the "fields" attribute
+* list shortcode filters now correctly filter multi-select fields
+* lists may now be sorted by more than one field in the shortcode
+* list shortcode filter statements may now include "or" operators
+* read-only text fields show the default value when empty
+* adds several API hooks and filters

+= 1.4.9.1 =
+Taking defensive precautions against other plugins in the admin:
+* admin.css is more specific about styling tabs
+* no longer using .ui-tabs-hide class to show/hide tabs

+= 1.4.9 =
+* single record link doesn't get wrapped with anchor tag in some cases; works reliably now
+* script handles were conflicting with some other plugins; script handles are now namespaced
+* admin menu hook was conflicting with some other plugins; admin menu hooks are now more specific
+* readonly fields were erased when record was edited in the frontend
+* all date displays are now internationalized
+* page links with some post types were incorrect; now using "get_permalink()" for all page links
+* PDb_Pagination class was conflicting with some other plugins; renamed to PDb_Pagination
+* checkbox fields now allowed for single page link
+* default images are now not given full-size link
+* checkbox fields now allowed for single page link

 = 1.4.8 =
 * readonly date fields no formatted